lightbend/Included-Licenses/Reactive Platform Included Licenses.md

 In the event of accidental omission, please bring it to our attention by sending email to Hywel Evans at the following address: hywel.evans@typesafe.com

 The attached notices are provided for information only.
+Note that the following libraries do not correctly list the locations of their license file and have been manually corrrected on a best-effort basis only:

+		org.objenesis # objenesis # 1.0
+		org.javassist # javassist # 3.19.0-GA
+		org.webjars # jquery # 2.0.3
+		org.json4s # json4s-ast_2.11 # 3.2.10
+		org.json4s # json4s-core_2.11 # 3.2.10
+		org.yaml # snakeyaml # 1.15
+		aopalliance # aopalliance # 1.0
+		org.tukaani # xz # 1.0

  Revision 1.10 generated on November 19, 2015.
 Includes Scala 2.11.7, Akka 2.3.12, Play 2.4.4, Slick 3.0.1 and Activator 1.3.6.